 - This book is easy to read.
 Every chapter is simple and short.

-- At the beginning of each knowledge area the diagram that explains the sequence of activities is really helpful.
+- At the beginning of each knowledge area the diagram that explains the sequence of activities is helpful.

 - Chapter end questions are bit easy.